Examples of students meeting the eligibility criteria for SHHNF

 • for monitoring of intake of food and fluids

-• for toileting and personal hygiene as result of significant physical impairment or following surgery that limits the student’s ability to complete the tasks independently.
+• for toileting and personal hygiene as result of significant physical impairment or following surgery that limits their ability to complete the tasks independently.
 This need must be ongoing for more than 6 weeks.

 Eligibility criteria for School High Health Needs Fund(external link)